JetBrains-Research/Lupa/scripts/plugin_runner/python_venv/README.md

 Run the [`create_shared_venv.py`](./create_shared_venv.py) with the arguments from command line.

 **Required arguments:**
-- `dataset_path` — Path to dataset with projects from which you want to get requirements and create a virtual environment.
+- `dataset_path` &ndash; Path to dataset with projects from which you want to get requirements and create a virtual environment.
-- `venv_path` — Path to the folder where you want to create the virtual environment.
+- `venv_path` &ndash; Path to the folder where you want to create the virtual environment.

 **Optional arguments:**
 | Argument                                                       | Description                                                                                                                                         |